Enola Maxwell

-Enola "Miz" Maxwell (August 30, 1919 – June 24, 2003) was an American civil rights activist from San Francisco in the United States.
+Enola D. "Miz" Maxwell (August 30, 1919 – June 24, 2003) was an American civil rights activist from San Francisco in the United States.
+She was a community leader, active in the Potrero Hill neighborhood.

-In 1968, Maxwell became the first woman – and first black person – to be named as lay minister at a Presbyterian Church.
-In 1970, the church appointed Maxwell executive director of a multicultural community center in Potrero Hill, a role she served until her death at the age of 83.
+Biography

-In 2001, the Potrero Hill Middle School was renamed to the Enola D. Maxwell Middle School of the Arts.
+In 1968, Maxwell became the first woman – and first black person – to be named as lay minister at a Presbyterian Church, she served at Olivet Presbyterian Church in the Potrero Hill neighborhood.

-Her daughter, Sophie Maxwell, was elected to the San Francisco Board of Supervisors in 2000.
+Maxwell was later appointed by the church as the executive director of the Potrero Hill Neighborhood House from 1971 until 2003, a role she served until her death at the age of 83.
+The Potrero Hill Neighborhood House serves the local community with adult education classes, youth and summer school classes, a kindergarten, a meeting hall, and offers theatre performances and dramatics classes.